parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 <img src="/assets/blog/buildon-trek-nepal-jan-2025/team-final-1.jpg" alt="Team celebration" style="width: 100%; height: auto;" />
 </div>

-# BuildOn Schoolhouse Sherpas - Trek
+# buildOn Schoolhouse Sherpas - Trek
 **Basanta, Nepal** *(January 4 - 10, 2025)*

-By Parth Chandak and Richa Jatia
+*By Parth Chandak and Richa Jatia*

-Our buildOn journey began more than a year before our trek this January.
+Our buildOn journey began more than a year before our trek in January 2025.

 *Richa*: When I first met Morgan Dickerson, the Community Engagement Manager at buildOn, and she told me about Trek, I knew immediately that I wanted to put together a team.
 Education has always been close to my heart, and this was a unique opportunity to bring together friends, colleagues, and even strangers to fundraise for building a school.
 The idea of not only raising funds but also living in the community to help lay the school’s foundation was incredibly powerful - a tangible way to bring the impact of our efforts to life.